-- 501 loans of physical library items relating to sustainability. - Craig Ruecassel Sustainability and You event on Thursday 23 May.
+What we did Impact The libraries developed collections, programs and initiatives to promote community discussion on sustainability/climate change.
+These included sessions on sustainability themes, such as sustainable housing, and we subscribed to 'Renew' online magazine.
+501 loans of physical library items relating to sustainability.
+Craig Ruecassel Sustainability and You event on Thursday 23 May.
 This was a combined event with Eastern Regional Libraries with 75 Monash households booked and 250 post event views on You Tube.
-"I am more confident now that I will not cause problems with garbage recycling collections" - 14 local young people 'Tree Guardians' adopted trees in Monash and voiced their passion and commitment to a sustainable future in Monash. - All 34 Zones in Monash have been plotted and mapped into GIS. - To date four unallocated seats and one un-allocated picnic table and bench were identified at the Monash Operation Centre and were installed in PTR map Zone 10 and 11.
-Future budget submissions will be made. - The model exists to be executed on extreme heat days.
-In 2020-21 programs were suspended, eliminating the need to implement this policy. - Volunteer@Monash has implemented a Council Volunteer policy and handbook and develop all Volunteer role descriptions. - We work with SEV to deliver training to Monash and SEV volunteers, with 9 sessions planned for 2021.
+"I am more confident now that I will not cause problems with garbage recycling collections" Monash Youth Ambassadors, with Sustainable Monash, developed a tree adoption project called Talking Trees .
+14 local young people 'Tree Guardians' adopted trees in Monash and voiced their passion and commitment to a sustainable future in Monash.
+The Places to Rest (PTR) project to identify existing and additional seating was completed.
+The recommended sites have been mapped in partnership with Urban Design and Asset Management.
+All 34 Zones in Monash have been plotted and mapped into GIS.
+To date four unallocated seats and one un-allocated picnic table and bench were identified at the Monash Operation Centre and were installed in PTR map Zone 10 and 11.
+Future budget submissions will be made.
+The Cooling Centre model was developed for the funded Commonwealth Home Support Program Positive Ageing Activity and Halcyon Centre program for use in extreme heat days. eliminating the need to implement this policy.
+Strong working relationships with South East Volunteers (SEV) continued in relation to all volunteer process and procedures.
+This includes the safety register, recruitment of new volunteers for Council.
+Volunteer@Monash has implemented a Council Volunteer policy and handbook and develop all Volunteer role descriptions.
+We work with SEV to deliver training to Monash and SEV volunteers, with 9 sessions planned for 2021.